gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/05 - Deuteronomy.md

 3. It is not by our own power that we defeat sin, but through divine grace and help.
 4. Sanctification and the battle against sin are a gradual process, be careful to not fight too many things at once, lest we be overwhelmed by them.
 (Deut 7:22)
 5. Avoid occasions of sin.
 (Deut 7:26)
+# Chapter 8
+**Key themes:**
+1. A sermon on how God has taken care of the people, and how He is delivering them to “dream” promised land.
+The people should be faithful to God, and not forget Him when they have abundant material wealth, lest they perish like their enemies.

+**Moral sense:**
+1. It is God that gives us the power to get wealth, it is not by our own hands.
+Be thankful and faithful.

+**Allegorical sense:**
+1. Promised land as a prefiguration of heaven, a land *“in which you will lack nothing”* (Deut 8:9)